- This event has passed.

 Maximum number of attendees: 18

-Her recent endeavors include author of a series of children’s books, lectures, and leading past regional photo workshops for NANPA in Ding Darling, Merritt Island, and Bosque del Apache.
+Her recent endeavors include author of a series of children’s books, lectures, and leading past regional photo workshops for NANPA in J.N.
+“Ding” Darling National Wildlife Refuge, Merritt Island National Wildlife Refuge, and Bosque del Apache National Wildlife Refuge.

 Chuck got his degree from Daytona State College in photography and quickly moved into photojournalism freelancing for the Associated Press and Reuters America.
 He has worked on historic assignments in professional sports and space.